tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 </from>
 <james {% include timecode %}>

 <span visual={{atg}} on="10:08" off="10:15">He doesn't know how to cope.
 He wanted to say something to Sherlock before he died, something incredibly important.
-When <mark x>his therapist asks him to say it now, he can't.</mark> He can't bring himself to say it out loud to another person.
+When <mark>his therapist asks him to say it now, he can't.</mark> He can't bring himself to say it out loud to another person.
 It was *only* for Sherlock.</span>

 </james>
 <from span="3" {% include citation for=page.cite.plagiarized.aretheygay_sherlock at="(9:56)" %}>

-John also has a similar scene where <mark x>his therapist asks him to say what he wanted to say to Sherlock before he died.
+John also has a similar scene where <mark>his therapist asks him to say what he wanted to say to Sherlock before he died.
 He can't.</mark>

 > <u>[There's a long build up to the dialog.
 During this, Avila adds "15 minutes into dramatic zoom and chill and he gives you this look".]</u>
 >